lorenzo-rovigatti/comp_bio_notes/folding.md

 >
 > -- [](doi:10.1038/nbt0804-1035)

-### Multiple sequence alignment

-Multiple sequence alignment (MSA) extends the concept of pairwise protein alignment to simultaneously align three or more sequences, providing a broader view of evolutionary relationships, structural conservation, and functional regions among a group of proteins.
-Aligning multiple sequences make it possible to identify conserved amino acids that may be critical for protein function or stability and therefore are biologically significant.
-This, in turn, can help to predict structural features, functional motifs, and evolutionary patterns across species, providing a fundamental tool to build phylogenetic trees or inform the classification of proteins into families.

-In principle, MSA can be carried out with the dynamic programming algorithms we already introduced.
-For instance, the recursive rule of the Needleman-Wunsch algorithm for globally aligning three sequences $S$, $T$, and $U$, which extends Eq. [](#eq:needleman_wunsch), is

-$$
-F_{i,j, k} = \max
-\begin{cases}
-F_{i - 1, j, k} + s(S_i, -, -) \\
-F_{i, j - 1, k} + s(-, T_j, -) \\
-F_{i, j - 1, k} + s(-, -, U_k) \\
-F_{i - 1, j - 1, k} + s(S_i, T_j, -)\\
-F_{i - 1, j, k - 1} + s(S_i, -, U_k)\\
-F_{i, j - 1, k - 1} + s(-, T_j, U_k)\\
-F_{i - 1, j - 1, k - 1} + s(S_i, T_j, U_k),
-\end{cases}
-$$ (eq:MSA)

-where the dynamic programming "table" is now three-dimensional, and $s = s(a, b, c)$ is the cost function of aligning $a$, $b$, and $c$, which can be either residues or gaps.
-It is straightforward to see that the dimensionality of the table grows linearly with the number of sequences $M$, and therefore the algorithmic complexity is $\mathcal{O}(N^M)$.
-The exponential dependence on $M$ makes this approach practically unfeasible when working with real-world examples.

-Unfortunately, better-performing exact methods, *i.e.* methods that provide the global optimal solution by construction, do not exist (yet).
-As a result, we have to rely on heuristic methods, which only find local minima.
-One commonly used approach for multiple sequence alignment is called progressive multiple alignment.
-Here the prerequisite is that we need to know the evolutionary tree that connects the sequences we wish to align, which is usually built by using some low-resolution similarity measure, often based on pairwise alignment.
-Then, we start by aligning the two most closely related sequences in a pairwise fashion, creating what is known as the seed alignment.
-Next, we align the third closest sequence to this seed, replacing the previous alignment with the new one.
-This process continues, sequentially adding and aligning each sequence based on its proximity in the tree, until we reach the final alignment.
-Note that this is done using a "once a gap, always a gap" rule: gaps in an alignment are not modified during subsequence alignments.

 ### BLAST

 The sheer volume of sequence data generated by modern-day high-throughput sequencing technologies presents a significant challenge.
 Databases now contain millions of nucleotide and protein sequences, each potentially spanning thousands of characters.
 When comparing a new sequence against these massive databases, traditional pairwise alignment methods like the ones we just discussed become computationally demanding.
 Indeed, performing a global or even local alignment between a query sequence and every sequence in a large database can require huge computational resources and time, especially as the number of sequences and their lengths continue to grow exponentially.